agiledigital-labs/tilt-restart-operator/README.md

 local_resource(
     name='public-api-restarter',
     resource_deps=['public-api'],
-    serve_cmd=['./restart-operator.sh', 'public-api', 'public-api-tests'],
+    serve_cmd=['./restart-operator.sh', 'public-api-tests', 'public-api'],
     deps=['./restart-operator.sh']);
 ```

 ## Future Work

-1. Support multiple dependencies.
-2. See if there is a way to define the dependency information on the original resource and have the operator read that.
+1. See if there is a way to define the dependency information on the original resource and have the operator read that.